CLI Commands Reference¶

 Examples:

-# Show column types for a model
+# Show column types for a model (canonical path form)

-smelt table daily_revenue
+smelt --scope marts table daily_revenue

 # Output as JSON

-smelt table daily_revenue --format json
+smelt table marts.daily_revenue --format json

 # Inspect a model in a different project

-smelt table users --project-dir ./my-project
+smelt table silver.users --project-dir ./my-project

 smelt type¶